Defending Your Decisions and Capturing Lessons to be Learned

-- Why do we log and what are the consequences of not logging information
+- Why do we log and what are the consequences of not logging information;

-- The loggist role
+- The nature of the loggist role within an incident management team;

-- The logging process and what information to record
+- The logging process and what information to record;

-- Recording decisions and ‘defensible decision making’
+- Recording decisions and ‘defensible decision making’;

-- Logging information electronically; how does this differ from paper logging
+- Logging information electronically; how does this differ from paper logging;

-- Post incident actions to secure information
+- Post incident actions to secure information.

-Duration and cost
+Duration and Cost

 The training will take 3 hours and up to 12 people can attend one course.

-Course Author and Presenters
+Course Author and Trainer

-“Really enjoyed” Ron McMeeking, Skills Development Scotland
+'Really enjoyed' - Ron McMeeking, Skills Development Scotland

-“Very good workshop!”
-Joe McCrystal, Skills Development Scotland
+'Very good workshop!' - Joe McCrystal, Skills Development Scotland

-‘Thanks again for the training today – it really hit the spot.’
-Scottish Government Agency
+‘Thanks again for the training today – it really hit the spot.’ - Scottish Government Agency

 ‘I found the course very useful and informative…thanks!’

-‘I found the logging of meetings most useful as I don’t do this in my everyday job’ – Police
+‘I found the logging of meetings most useful as I don’t do this in my everyday job’ – Police Service

 ‘Enjoyed course, it helped give a bit more confidence to the actual facts that need to be logged in an emergency situation’ – NHS